Life Lines

 Breathing Normal

-make the 999/112 call.
+Make the 999/112 call.

-By Clicking "NEXT" we will look at a child who is
+By clicking "NEXT", we will look at

-breathing and unconscious this is called.
+unconscious, this is called.

 Unconscious Casualty Management